The Importance of Leadership in Military History: How Great Commanders Shaped the World

 A battlefield with soldiers following a commanding officer's strategic orders

-Military leadership has shaped the course of history through the ages.
-Great commanders have left lasting legacies that continue to influence strategy and tactics today.
+Great commanders have left enduring legacies that continue to influence contemporary strategy and tactics.

 Ancient Military Leaders